armadaproject/armada/internal/lookoutui/src/analytics/README.md

 # Example Lookout UI Configuration with Analytics Script

-To enable a analytics script (like Umami, Plausible, etc.) in the Lookout UI, add the `analytics` configuration to your Lookout configuration YAML file.
-This works for analytics providers that operate by inserting `<script>` tags inside the `<head>` and adding information to other tags through HTML attributes or css classes for event analytics.
+To enable an analytics script (like Umami, Plausible, etc.) in the Lookout UI, add the `analytics` configuration to your Lookout configuration YAML file.
+This works for analytics providers that operate by inserting `<script>` tags inside the `<head>`.

 ## analytics Schema